Life and Times

 - 1877 — Heinz first experiments with the use of tin cans, for sauerkraut.

-- 1877 – Heinz yellow mustard, Heinz Dusseldorf mustard and Heinz chow-chow introduced.
+- 1877 — Heinz yellow mustard, Heinz Dusseldorf mustard and Heinz chow-chow were introduced.

-- 1877 – Added mincemeat with suet, actual meat, candied citron and cider vinegar in place of alcohol.
+- 1877 — He added mincemeat with suet, actual meat, candied citron and cider vinegar in place of alcohol.
 It was sold in wooden buckets, stone crocks or glass jars.

-- 1877 / 78 – Added white pickled onions, barrel-fermented for three to four months in salt and pickled in clear, distilled vinegar.
+- 1877 / 78 — He added white pickled onions, barrel-fermented for three to four months in salt and pickled in clear, distilled vinegar.

-- 1879 – Introduced a pepper sauce made from red and green peppers.
+- 1879 — He introduced a pepper sauce made from red and green peppers.

 - 1879 — The depression ended in 1879.
 Heinz’s company finally turned a corner and made $15,000 in profit.
 He gave all his employees a $15 bonus for Christmas, and paid off 12 of the debts from the old company’s bankruptcy.

-- 1880 – Added apple butter and cider vinegar to products.
+- 1880 — He added apple butter and cider vinegar to products.

 - Sometime before or around this time, he introduced chili sauce, mincemeat, olives, and pickled cauliflower.

 - 1886 — In the summer, Heinz travelled to Europe from New York on the City of Berlin paddlewheel ship.
 His wife, his sister Mary, his daughter Irene, aged 14, and his three young sons came with him.
 They landed in Liverpool.
 While in Europe, he also travelled to England with his family and samples of seven of his products.
 On 18th June, he walked into the prestigious store known as “Fortnum & Mason”, and talked his way into a buyer’s office there.
 He persuaded the buyer to taste samples of ketchup, horseradish, and chili sauce.
 The buyer did, and agreed on behalf of the store to carry all seven of the products he carried with him, making Fortnum’s the first grocery store in England to carry Heinz products.
-Note that Heinz Baked Beans were not amongst this seven initial products.
-Heinz did not make them until 1895, and Fortnum and Mason began carrying them in 1901.
+Note that Heinz baked beans were not amongst these seven initial products.
+Heinz did not make them until 1895; Fortnum and Mason began carrying them in 1901.
+Ibid.
+Page 99.

 - He also went to Germany to visit relatives.
 He returned to America in 1886 at age of 42.
 He subsequently introduced for his workers the pay levels, benefits and services that he saw German workers had.